ExcelFunctions.net Logo

 Excel Imconjugate Function Examples

-The spreadsheet below shows examples of the Excel Imconjugate function, used find the complex conjugate of several complex numbers.
+In the spreadsheets below, the Excel Imconjugate function is used find the complex conjugate of five different complex numbers.

 Formulas: